-Your business must register for VAT with HM Revenue and Customs (HMRC) if, over the past 12 months, your “taxable supplies” (closely based on your sales or turnover, not your profit) have exceeded the VAT registration threshold.
-This applies to all commercial businesses, whether you’re operating as a sole transfer, limited partnership, company limited by shares or another business structure.
+Your business must register for VAT with HM Revenue and Customs (HMRC) if, over the past 12 months, your ‘taxable supplies’ (defined later in this article) have exceeded the VAT registration threshold.
+This applies to any commercial business, whether you’re operating as a sole transfer, limited partnership, limited company or another business structure.

-From April 2016, the VAT registration threshold is set at £83,000, although it tends to increase each year in April.
-It’s calculated on a rolling basis, so you’ll need to monitor your taxable turnover for a rolling 12 month period, not just in the current tax year, your last financial year or the calendar year.
-If, at the end of any given month, the total of your turnover over the last 12 months exceeds £83,000, you’ll need to register for VAT.
+For the 2023/24 tax year, the VAT registration threshold is set at £85,000.
+This threshold can change each year, although it has now remained the same for several years.
+It’s calculated on a rolling basis, so you’ll need to monitor your taxable turnover for a rolling 12 month period.
+It’s not just a calculation in the current tax year, your last financial year or the calendar year.
+If the total of your turnover over the last 12 months exceeds £85,000 at any point, you’ll need to register for VAT.

 Want to make it much easier to manage your UK company?